 The goal of this study is to advance the science and technology of prenatal programing research by (1) identifying mothers with the full range of emotional distress and carefully characterizing maternal stress reactivity (e.g., autonomic and neuroendocrine) in a laboratory assessment; and (2) developing a novel, hypothesis-driven assay to assess epigenetic processes within a network of genes.
 When the aims of this project are realized we will have an improved understanding of early outcomes for infants of dysregulated mothers.
 We will also have created a novel assay, which will promote rapid replication as well as new investigations of stress-related epigenetic marks.

-Collaborators: Sheila Crowell, PhD (University of Utah), Meaghan Jones, PhD (University of British Columbia), Michael Kobor, PhD (University of British Columbia) Catherine Monk, PhD (Columbia University), Sara Mostafavi, PhD (University of British Columbia)
+Collaborators: Sheila Crowell, PhD (University of Utah), Meaghan Jones, PhD (University of British Columbia), Michael Kobor, PhD (University of British Columbia) Catherine Monk, PhD (Columbia University), Sara Mostafavi, PhD (University of British Columbia), Marcela Smid, MD (University of Utah), and Julie Shakib, DO (University of Utah)

-Funding: NIMH R21 MH10977701A1 (Crowell, PI, Conradt, Co-I, Kobor, Co-I, Monk, consultant), University of Utah department of psychology, Consortium for Families and Health Research at the University of Utah, and the Interdisciplinary Research Pilot Program at the University of Utah
+Funding: NIMH R21 MH10977701A1 (Crowell, PI, Conradt, Co-I, Kobor, Co-I, Monk, consultant), University of Utah department of psychology, Consortium for Families and Health Research at the University of Utah, Interdisciplinary Research Pilot Program at the University of Utah, and NIMH R01MH119070 (Conradt, Crowell MPIs)

-Funding: University of Utah department of psychology, Consortium for Families and Health Research at the University of Utah, University of Utah Neuroscience Initiative
+Funding: University of Utah department of psychology, Consortium for Families and Health Research at the University of Utah

 Rhode Island Child Health Study (Carmen Marsit, PhD, PI)